greggman/vertexshaderart/DEPLOY.md

     ./backup-live.sh

-This will connect the meteor container inside your docker droplet runnin on digital ocean.
+This will connect the meteor container inside your docker droplet running on digital ocean.
 It will dump the database and make a tar.gz for it.
 It will then also make a tar.gz for all the images.
 Finally it will use scp to download both of those files and copy them into `backups` with the date inserted in the name